jamieah80/Project-3/README.md

 You will hve access to our Github repository that contains the necessary files.

-On the left hand side of the page you will see toggle switches which yo can use to select a range of years and issues.
+On the left hand side of the page you will see check boxes which you can use to select a range of years and issues.
 A wordcloud will be created that will highlight the overall popularity of key issues in newspaper reporting, and a line graph is generated to show how popular that issue is with survey repsondents.
 You can then analyse them to see if there is a correlation between the two.
 The Project Purpose

 Ethical Considerations.